wfinn/gozapread/README.md

 	fmt.Printf("New post with id %d", resp.PostID)
 }
 ```
-### Login
-You should call Login before you do anything else, I panic if you don't do that.

 ### Functions
 - **Login(user, pass string) error** prepares client
 - **extractToken(html string) string** can extract a token from a response body